eyaler/uku3le/README.md

 We optimized a ukulele tuning to allow playing chords for a maximum number of songs with a minimum number of fingers, and trying to give the more important chords the easier fingering.
 We do not allow barres nor muted strings.
-Chord importance is determined not necessarily by prevalence, but by the number of complete songs they playing given the other chords.
+Chord importance is determined not necessarily by prevalence, but by the number of complete songs they allow playing given the other chords.
 This is an optimization problem called the [densest k-subhypergraph problem](https://arxiv.org/abs/1605.04284), which we solve by brute force.

 For example the 6 most prevalent chords by songs are: C, D, F, G, Em, A. The 6 most prevalent chords by chord instances are: C, D, F, G, Am, A.